 And when they feel the pressure to understand cultural diversity they fall into using foolish simplistic, cultural stereotypes developed by Geert Hofstede 50 years ago.
-Read here why you should never use Hofstede simplistic view on cultural differences
+Read here why you should never use Hofstede’s simplistic view of cultural differences

-How does Gugin train leaders to become cultural intelligent?
+How does Gugin train leaders to become culturally intelligent?

-Therefore it makes NO SENSE dividing people into national stereotypes and assume they share common behaviour and values.
+Therefore it makes NO SENSE to divide people into national stereotypes and assume they share common behaviour and values.

 Instead of stereotyping we train our customers to identify and reconcile cultural dilemmas.
 This way you respect different points of view, different values and different behaviour equally, and none of the parties involved feels they are in a competition.